The Door Is Open

 Fax: 604 669 0498

-We are privately funded through individual donations but most of the funds are provided by the Catholic Charities of Vancouver.
+We are privately funded through individual donations but most of the funds are provided by the Catholic Charities of the Archdiocese of Vancouver.
 We do not receive any government funding.
-If you would like to contribute to The Door Is Open, please call Catholic Charities at (604) 683-0281 or mail a donation for The Door Is Open, care of Catholic Charities, 150 Robson Street, Vancouver, B.C., V6B 2A7.
+If you would like to contribute to The Door Is Open, please call Catholic Charities at (604) 683-0281 or mail a donation for The Door Is Open, care of Catholic Charities, 4885 Saint John Paul II Way Vancouver BC V5Z 0G3.
 You can also donate directly online here.

 First Fridays Full Day Workshops